venkat749/webpack-basics/README.md

 # webpack-basics
-This branch deals with the creation of webpack and configuring in package.json and bundling the output in bundle.js of dist folder
+This branch deals with the creation of webpack server.
-Here we used only file protocol, not http protocol.
+From now on files are served from http server.
-Typically bundle.js is not served from server.
+You can get rid of dist folder from your workspace as it contained in sever.
-So in next branch the js are served from server and we can even get rid of bundle.js in development setup
+You have to add --output-filename in package.json build script to make the server understand that the output file is bundle.js